Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's attempts from beyond the arc.
+- He's attempted 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Defensively, the Suns are sixth in the NBA, allowing 111.6 points per game.
+- Giving up 111.6 points per contest, the Suns are the sixth-ranked squad in the league on defense.

-- The Suns concede 42.9 rebounds per contest, ranking 11th in the NBA.
+- On the boards, the Suns are 11th in the NBA, conceding 42.9 rebounds per game.

-- Allowing 23.4 assists per contest, the Suns are the third-ranked squad in the league.
+- Allowing 23.4 assists per game, the Suns are the third-ranked team in the NBA.

-- Looking at 3-pointers, the Suns have given up 11.4 makes per contest, third in the NBA.
+- Looking at 3-pointers, the Suns are third in the league, allowing 11.4 makes per game.

 Bruce Brown vs. the Suns